 In the Six Day War, Israeli paratroopers entered the Old City through the Lion's Gate.
 "Har Habayit b'Yadeinu!" – came the triumphant cry – "The Temple Mount is in our hands!"
 Amidst shofar blasts, grown men wept and danced at the Western Wall.
 After 2,000 years, Jerusalem was finally united under Jewish control, with free access for all.

 The Western Wall is no mere historical asset.
 It is the Jewish root – the deepest roots that any people has.
 Elsewhere, we grope for insight.
-At the Western Wall, As we water the Wall with our tears and melted the stones with our kisses, we achieve clarity and define who we are, as God's eternal nation.
+At the Western Wall, as we water the Wall with our tears and melt the stones with our kisses, we achieve clarity and define who we are – as God's eternal nation.

 By Rabbi Shraga Simmons, based on "The Western Wall," published by the Israeli Ministry of Defense